Range and Distribution

 Sick, Injured Bears or Orphaned Cubs

 Bears are sometimes injured or killed in vehicle collisions.
 Please report any sick or injured bears or orphaned cubs to your local Game Warden or Regional Wildlife Biologist.
-They will assess whether the bears in question can be captured and rehabilitated at a private rehabilitation facility in New Sharon.
+They will assess whether the bears in question can be captured and rehabilitated at a private rehabilitation facility.
 Do not try to capture these bears by yourself.